AeloveRim/aeloverim.github.io/docs/Troubleshooting.md

 The game won't allow you to save if you are currently in combat to help prevent save corruption.
 If you're sure you're not in combat, maybe your followers are ?

 ## I can't Load / I can't Quicksave !
-Make sure to read this readme closely.
-The solution to this is in the [Installation](Installation.html) page.
+The solution to this is in the [Optional Mods](Installation.html#optional-mods) section.

 ## I can't move!
 You started Tahrovin before making sure your controllers were connected.
 Restart the game.